tommydenton/tinkering/IOT/sensor_station/README.md

 # Core Blinka library
 pip install --upgrade adafruit-blinka

-# Display libraries
+# Display library - IMPORTANT: Use RGB Display, NOT standalone st7789
+# The adafruit-circuitpython-st7789 library is displayio-based and conflicts with PIL
 pip install adafruit-circuitpython-rgb-display

+# If you previously installed the wrong library, remove it:
-pip install adafruit-circuitpython-st7789
+pip uninstall adafruit-circuitpython-st7789

 # Sensor libraries
 pip install adafruit-circuitpython-ds3231      # RTC